Sevenwings26/HNG-Stage2-CI-CD-fastapibook/README.md

   "genre": "Fantasy"
 }
 ```

+## CORS Handling
+This API includes CORS support to allow cross-origin requests.
+The `CORSMiddleware` has been configured to permit requests from specified origins, methods, and headers.

+## Hiring Python Developers
+Looking to hire expert Python developers?
+Check out [HNG Python Developers](https://hng.tech/hire/python-developers).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.